-Graduating teachers need to be able to partner with families, learners, hāpu and iwi, with significant cultural and linguistic communities in their schools and with their colleagues to support the learning and wellbeing of ākonga.
-To do this they will need to be open-minded, curious, respectful and aware of their own cultural positioning.
-They will also need to be excellent communicators, able to listen and to share respectfully and adjust their communication to suit their partners.
-To be able to take up their role as partners with Māori learners and their families they will need to understand Te Tiriti o Waitangi, its history and its implications.
+Graduating teachers need to be able to partner with families, learners, hāpu, and iwi, with significant cultural and linguistic communities in their schools and with their colleagues to support the learning and wellbeing of ākonga.
+To do this you will need to be open-minded, curious, respectful, and aware of your own cultural positioning.
+You will also need to be excellent communicators, able to listen and to share respectfully and adjust your communication to suit your partners.
+To be able to take up your role as partners with Māori learners and their families you will need to understand Te Tiriti o Waitangi, its history and its implications.